ZeroFrosty934/projectWeather/PySide6_and_Qt_Tutorial/QMessageBox/Readme.md

 # QMessageBox

-* In this tutorial, i learned how to show a message box in PySide6 using QMessageBox class.
+* In this project, i learned how to show a message box in PySide6 using QMessageBox class.
 I have created a simple example where i have added buttons in the main window with the help of QVBoxLayout and added functionality to the buttons.
 When the button is clicked, a message box will be shown with different types of message boxes like Information, Warning, Critical, Question and About.

 Packages used:
 * PySide6